 Additionally, when you attend office hours, there is a strong possibility of getting better grades: researchers at the Journal of Political Science Education found a positive correlation between office hour attendance and GPA.
-Sounds like A+ advice to us!

-Tip #7: Don’t procrastinate
+Tip #7: Don’t Procrastinate

-Tip #8: Avoid screen fatigue
+Tip #8: Avoid Screen Fatigue

 Like many of us working from home, Lindsey Garbenis from UDayton Global struggles with this, too.
 “It’s really challenging when screens have become our school, our social life, and our entertainment as well.”
 Take a few minutes away from your screen each hour, or schedule extended study breaks a few times a day.
 “Go outside, get some exercise, cook a meal, or engage in some other physical activity each day,” Garbenis suggests.
 “The time spent away from the screen will allow you to rest your eyes.”

-Tip #9: Set up a productive work space
+Tip #9: Set Up a Productive Work Space

 “Make some space in your home or room that is calming and quiet for you to focus and be productive,” recommends Garbenis.
 “If you share your home/room, then you will want to be able to step away from the noise and distractions when it is time to be present in class or work on assignments.
 It is important to be comfortable, but not too comfortable!
 If you study/learn in a place you normally sleep or relax, you may easily fall asleep or be too relaxed to be productive.”

 Instructors like Stewart are working and teaching from home now, too.
 Her advice?
 “A comfortable chair and good lighting, a place to put my coffee mug, and something nice to look at on the wall,” she advises.
 “I’ve also had to set up some boundaries for my work time.
 For example, I’ve worked out hand signals to let my family know when I cannot be interrupted — if I’m in the middle of something important I can give the signal and know that they understand.”

-Tip #10: Ask for help and communicate early and often
+Tip #10: Ask for Help and Communicate Early and Often

-Whether it’s your professor, teaching assistants, the help desk, or fellow classmates, Garbenis says emphatically: “Always feel comfortable reaching out for help, that is what the faculty and staff are here for!”
+Whether it is your professor, teaching assistants, the help desk, or fellow classmates, Garbenis says emphatically: “Always feel comfortable reaching out for help, that is what the faculty and staff are here for!”
 Feeling lost or disconnected in a virtual learning environment is common.
 “Take the initiative and speak up when you need the extra help or support,” she says.

 Can’t access your classroom?
 Password trouble?
 Video not loading?
 “Every student should have the email address for the help desk close by at all times,” says Stewart.
 “I have seen students miss a deadline because they got locked out of their account and they couldn’t reset the password.”

 About to miss a deadline?
 Did a personal matter come up?
 “Keep your professors up to date on your situation,” adds Stewart.
-“I want to know if my students are facing issues in advance of an important due date, not afterwards!
+“I want to know if my students are facing issues in advance of an important due date, not afterward!
 It can be difficult to reach out to the professors to ask for help sometimes, but keep us informed.”